CafeVariomeUoL/cv3-docs/Writerside/topics/keycloak-credentials-and-account.md

 ### Client authentication

-To secure the authentication flow and authenticate the backend service with Keycloak, the client must be set to confidential.
+To secure the authentication flow and authenticate the backend service with (<tooltip term="KeyCloak">Keycloak</tooltip>), the client must be set to confidential.
 This is also required to enable a service account role.
 Enabling this generates a client secret, which is used to authenticate the backend service with Keycloak.
 By design, the client secret **CANNOT BE CHANGED IN RUNTIME**, as the backend must always be able to interact with Keycloak at any point.
 To rotate the client secret, the backend service must be stopped.
 The new secret can then be updated externally in the vault or entered manually using the CLI tool before restarting the service.

 The [Cafe Variome Assistant](https://github.com/CafeVariomeUoL/cv3-assistant) tool can also rotate the secrets of an instance it manages.
 Refer to its documentation for more details.